StarkBoard/starkboard-back/README.md

 - `/getStarkboardOg` [POST]
-Retrieve a OG to StarkBoard Database
+Retrieve an OG to StarkBoard Database

 1. Headers